sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-260/assignment-1.md

 ### Responsiveness and Accessibility
 Your content should be responsive and accessible to screen readers:
 - [ ] No horizontal scroll bars should be visible at any device screen width;
-- [ ] Line length should not exceed 65 characters on wide screens;
+- [ ] Line length should not exceed 85 characters on wide screens;
-- [ ] Content should be centred on wide screens;
+- [ ] Content should be centred on wide screens (unless it looks great, otherwise);
 - [ ] Content should be at least `1rem` away from the edge of the screen;
 - [ ] Content should be wrapped in a `main` element;
 - [ ] Text should have at least a AA contrast ratio rating for its size.